joshuabamboo/joshuabamboo.github.io/source/_posts/2014-10-27-til-konstantin-haase-rebuilt-sinatra-dot-dot-dot-in-6-lines.markdown

 ![Mind Blown](https://p.gr-assets.com/540x540/fit/hostedimages/1383924783/6705751.gif)

 This is obviously just a fun exercize.
-As he explains in [this video](http://vimeo.com/61087285), this was just "an interesting project I did on the weekend." [#NoBigDeal](http://oi39.tinypic.com/14b6nmu.jpg)
+As he explains in [this video on obfuscation](http://vimeo.com/61087285), this was just "an interesting project I did on the weekend." [#NoBigDeal](http://oi39.tinypic.com/14b6nmu.jpg)

 Give the video a look and check him out of twitter [@konstantinhaase](https://twitter.com/konstantinhaase).
 Not only is the content interesting, he's a really funny guy.